2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 Dan Hans is here with Mark Zessler.

-works his way down the chimney to deliver all the gifts to the boys and girls who were not naughty.
+works his way down the chimney to deliver all the gifts to the boys and girls who are not naughty, but celebrate.

 Well, we've not been naughty, so I believe we'll receive that gift tomorrow when the games begin.